Sonic the Hedgehog Triple Trouble

 Story

-Dr. Eggman succeeds in acquiring the six Chaos Emeralds without Sonic knowing, and uses them to test the ultiimate superweapon.
-Unfortunately, a big mistake was made during testing, and the resulting explosion scatters the Chaos Emeralds across the planet.
-Eggman is successful in securing one of the Emeralds, but he has no idea where the other five have gone.
+Dr. Eggman manages to acquire the six Chaos Emeralds without Sonic knowing and uses them to test the "ultimate superweapon".
+Unfortunately, a mistake during testing scatters the Chaos Emeralds across the planet.
+Eggman only manages to retrieve one of the Emeralds, with no idea where the other five have gone.

 Gameplay